 To avoid damaging your maple flooring, clean spills immediately.
 The sooner you clean up the spill, the greater the chance you have that it won't warp or stain your flooring.
 Additionally, never apply wax to polyurethane-finished floors; polyurethane cannot adhere to wax, and waxy buildups will cause problems for future refinishing.
 Lastly, remember to never soak your floor while cleaning, or use ammonia cleaning products you'd normally use on windows.
-On wood flooring, explains Angie's List, ammonia tends to discolor an otherwise beautiful finish.
+On wood flooring, explains Angi's List, ammonia tends to discolor an otherwise beautiful finish.

 Maple hardwood flooring is durable, but it is not indestructible.
 For instance, maple flooring is prone to general discoloration.
 Protect your investment with curtains and other window treatments that block the sun from beating down on your bare floors during the day.
 Indoor humidity is notorious for warping hardwood as well, so if possible, try to keep your home at 35- to 50-percent humidity.
 For high-traffic areas, protect floors using rugs, without vinyl or rubber backing to trap moisture.
 To avoid gouges, keep high heels off the hardwood and put gliders on furniture legs.
 And if you have pets, trim their nails regularly to prevent unintentional scratches.

 It doesn't take much to keep your floors looking fabulous.
 Clean them regularly and keep them dry, and they will last a long time.